Pittsburgh Indian Community Guide

 Chicken 65 and Tandoori Chicken were run of the mill preparations that did not have us yearning for more.

 What Namaste lacks by way of tasty Indian meat dishes, it more than amply compensates in the form of fine service.
 Namaste'ss manager Srinivas was very solicitous and made repeated inquiries about the food.
-Upon noticing that we had finished our first plate of the complimentary Pappadums offered with zesty Mint and Tamarind Chutneys, he quickly placed a second plate before us.

 Desserts were a mixed bag at Namaste.
 Rice Kheer was tasty, a rarity these days in Indian restaurants.
 But Gulab Jamun was a letdown and came cold to the table, as it invariably does at a lot of restaurants.